 Up to that time Capone had been a popular gangster–one could say even a celebrity.
 People thought he was the best.
 He courted publicity and openly allied his gang with the corrupt administration of Mayor William Hale Thompson.
 Many Chicagoans considered him a modern day Robin Hood.
-Yet this crime was so savage, bloody, and brazen that the public, newspapers, and law enforcement all turned on Capone.
-The press declared him “Public Enemy #1″ in 1930.
+Yet this infamous Chicago event was so savage, bloody, and brazen that the public, newspapers, and law enforcement all turned on Capone.
+The press declared him “Public Enemy #1” in 1930.
 A year later, the Feds finally got Capone, convicting him of tax evasion.
 His downfall, which started with the massacre, changed the trajectory of organized crime’s power in Chicago and beyond.

 George Patey and His Bricks

 The winner, if you could call it that, was a Canadian businessman named George Patey.
 He never disclosed exactly how much he paid other than saying “a few thousand dollars.”
 He had the 414 bricks from the rear wall shipped to Vancouver, Canada.
-Patey’s first venture with the bricks were as a mobile exhibit, shown in places like galleries and shopping malls.
-It was banned from the Pacific National Exhibition Grounds for being too violent.
+Patey’s first took the bricks on the road, showing them in places like galleries and shopping malls.
+The Pacific National Exhibition Grounds banned the bricks for being too violent a subject.

-After a comment Patey made that he’d like to assemble the wall to adorn his den, he won a “House Beautiful Award for Wretchedness.”.
+Patey commented that he’d like to assemble the wall to adorn his den, which earned him a “House Beautiful Award for Wretchedness.”
 Esquire Magazine featured him in a list of “dubious achievements.”
 But poor Patey continued in his struggle to find others with the same fondness for these morbid bricks, and he tried to open a crime museum in 1969.
 It was a flop, especially with the wake of the many assassinations in the 1960’s.

 When the nightclub shuttered a few years later, Patey then sold some of the bricks as souvenirs, and failed at selling a pile of them for $200,000 in 1996.
 Eventually, the Mob Museum in Las Vegas acquired many of the bricks and still displays them today.
 You can also see one on display in the Gerald R. Ford Museum in Grand Rapids, Michigan.

-The most tangible connection to the crime was lost when the garage was torn down.
-Today, the site where the garage once stood is just a small parking lot and lawn.
+We lost the most tangible connection to the crime when the garage was torn down.
+Today, the site is just a small parking lot and lawn.
 They constitute part of the Margaret Day Blake Apartments, built by the Chicago Housing Authority a few years after the demolition.
 No sign, plaque, statue, or memorial of any kind indicates the infamous history of the location.
-In fact, if you’re looking for a physical tie to the slaying, your best bet is to turn and look across Clark St. The tremendously popular Chicago Pizza and Oven Grinder restaurant occupies the bottom floor of a Victorian brownstone used as a lookout by Capone’s gangsters kept lookout from the upper floors of that building.
+In fact, the best physical tie to the slaying is across Clark St. The tremendously popular Chicago Pizza and Oven Grinder restaurant is right across the street.
+In fact, Capone’s gangsters kept lookout from the upper floors of that building.

 In a way, I get it.
 Chicago was the city of the century before Capone.
 We’d grown at breakneck speed and impressed the whole world with the 1893 World’s Columbian Exposition.
 Then the city’s image turned very sour in the 1910’s and 20’s.
 Partisan political machines led to civic corruption, race riots rocked the city in 1919, and Prohibition led to the calamitous gang wars of the 20’s.
 Chicago was no longer a short-hand term for growth and hope, but danger and rot.
 Why exacerbate that by honoring the city’s most shocking murder?